Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on creation of Non functional requirements(Iteration 2) wiki page and analysed the points which we need to update.

-I have analyzed some key points for documenting data management plan
+I have analyzed some key points for documenting data management plan. <hr>

+10/09/2024 -<br>
+I have analysed non-functional requirements of telemedicine application and did some research on data security of our application.